100 arrested as spring break crowds hit Miami Beach despite the pandemic - Local News 8

 Miami Beach Police arrested 30 people Saturday night, following Friday night’s unruly crowds that resulted in two Miami Beach police officers being sent to the hospital with injuries, the police department said in a post on Twitter.

-Friday night’s incident involved a large crowd who were “disorderly and surrounding officers,” another tweet said.
+Friday night’s incident involved a large crowd which was “disorderly and surrounding officers,” another tweet said.
 Miami Beach police tweeted that they used pepper balls to disperse the group.

 CNN affiliate WPLG reported that Miami Beach police officers are working 12-hour shifts.